-Budgeting has a bad reputation.
-It can be perceived as difficult.
-Unnecessary.
-Cumbersome.
-Annoying.
-I’m sure you can toss a few more words at me.
-But whether you want to admit it or not, you need it.
+Budgeting has a bad reputation-it can be perceived as difficult, unnecessary, cumbersome, and annoying (I’m sure you can toss a few more words at me too!)
+However, whether you want to admit it or not, you need it!
 You can’t be financially responsible without a plan.
-I’m going to walk you through 10 EASY steps to start your budget.
-Don’t wait any longer.
+I’m going to walk you through 10 EASY steps for starting a budget, so don’t wait any longer.

 Olaf’s wise words to Anna as she hesitates in front of her older sister’s door.
 I know that you know this movie; I don’t have to explain further, right?

 We’ve been singing the lyrics of Frozen for years now…and now Frozen 2.

 This same advice is true when starting a budgeting.
 Well, not the knocking per se – but one simple action at a time.

 I’m going to break it down for you, step by step.
 There really are 10 simple steps for starting a budget, but when putting it all together will take an afternoon or evening of time commitment.
 However, do you know what those few hours could bring you?
 The start of a lifetime of financial progress, and one step at a time to meet your goals.

 Take a deep breath-it’s not going to be as hard as it sounds.